Remi is a public law and public international law specialist, acting for and advising national governments, public bodies and police forces.

-Remi has a broad domestic and international practice acting for public bodies, police forces and national governments.
-He accepts instructions in all of Chambers’ main practice areas and matters of public international law and sports arbitration.
+Remi accepts instructions in all of Chambers’ main practice areas and matters of public international law, including on a Direct Public Access basis.

 Public International Law and International Arbitration

 - Appeared in the Administrative Court for the Chief Constable of West Midlands Police in a challenge concerning the consultation requirement for a Youth Civil Injunction (R(AM) v Chief Constable of West Midlands Police EWHC 796 (Admin))

 - Acted for the Chief Constable of Greater Manchester Police in a judicial review challenge concerning the referral of police complaints to the IOPC (R (Rose) v GMP EWHC 875 (Admin))

 - Advised the Chief Constable of Northamptonshire in relation to whether a suspect in a criminal investigation was entitled to diplomatic immunity (R (Charles & Dunn) v Secretary of State for Foreign and Commonwealth Affairs EWHC 3185 (Admin))